doruktopcu/RREM-Real-time-Road-Elements-Monitor/README.md

 The class-wise performance analysis reveals that the model performs exceptionally well on distinct, rigid objects such as **Potholes (mAP@50: 0.995)** and **Fire Hazards (mAP@50: 0.995)**, validating the efficacy of the full-image auto-labeling strategy for environmental hazards.
 Vehicle classes such as **Cars** also showed strong performance (**mAP@50: 0.934**), ensuring reliable forward collision warnings.

 ### 7.3 System Latency
-Real-time inference tests on an **Apple M2 Pro** processor yielded an average frame rate of **~28 FPS** for the YOLO11m model, demonstrating that the system meets the latency requirements for real-time driver assistance without specialized dedicated hardware.
+Real-time inference tests were conducted on an **Apple M1 Pro MacBook** using the Metal Performance Shaders (MPS) backend.
+The system achieved a variable frame rate of **15-30 FPS** for the YOLO11m model.
+This performance demonstrates that RREM meets the latency requirements for real-time driver assistance on accessible, consumer-grade hardware.
+It is worth noting that while the model training was accelerated using an enterprise-grade **NVIDIA A100 GPU**, the inference performance reported here is exclusively based on the Apple Silicon platform, reflecting the target deployment environment.

 ### 7.4 Limitations & Future Work
+While the current system demonstrates robust performance, we acknowledge several limitations that will guide future development:

 **Current Dataset Limitations**:
-It is important to note that the current iteration of the Unified Dataset **does not contain traffic signs or traffic lights**.
-Consequently, the system in its current state will not detect traffic control signals.
-Future versions of RREM will explicitly incorporate a dedicated dataset for **Turkish Road Standards**, including local traffic signage and traffic light configurations, to fully support compliance with local traffic regulations.
+The current Unified Dataset lacks specific samples for local traffic signs and traffic lights.
+Consequently, the system does not currently detect traffic control signals reliably in the deployment region.
+Future versions will explicitly incorporate a dedicated dataset for **Turkish Road Standards**, including local traffic signage and light configurations, to ensure full compliance with local traffic regulations.

----

-## 8. Future Roadmap

-1.  **Integration of SAM (Segment Anything Model)**: For pixel-perfect road segmentation and drivable area analysis.
+**Future Roadmap**:
+1.  **Advanced Segmentation**: We plan to integrate the Segment Anything Model (SAM) for pixel-level drivable area analysis, moving beyond simple bounding boxes to understand road boundaries.
-2.  **Stereo Vision Support**: For accurate depth perception without single-camera estimation errors.
+2.  **Stereo Vision Support**: We intend to implement dual-camera support for true depth perception, replacing the current monocular estimation heuristic with accurate triangulation.
-3.  **V2X Communication**: Broadcasting hazard alerts to nearby RREM-enabled vehicles.
+3.  **V2X Connectivity**: A key future milestone is enabling the system to broadcast detected hazards (e.g., potholes) to a cloud server.
+This would facilitate the creation of a crowd-sourced map of road conditions, alerting other drivers to hazards before they are even within visual range.
+4.  **Rear-View Monitoring**: Implementing rear tracking to provide alerts for potential rear-end collisions.
+5.  **General Obstacle Segmentation**: Detecting random items/debris on the road that don't fit into standard classes but pose a driving risk.

 ---